beartype/beartype/README.rst

 Validator Caveats
 ~~~~~~~~~~~~~~~~~

-**‼** **Validators require beartype.** Other static and runtime type checkers
+**‼** **Validators require beartype.** Currently, all other static and runtime
-silently ignore beartype validators.
-That's not the worst thing to happen,
+type checkers silently ignore beartype validators during type-checking.
+This
-because those ignoring beartype validators do so at their own peril! *You're on
-notice, mypy.*
+includes mypy_ – which we could possibly solve by bundling a `mypy plugin`_
+with beartype that extends mypy_ to statically analyze declarative beartype
+validators (e.g., ``beartype.vale.IsAttr``, ``beartype.vale.IsEqual``).
+We
+leave this as an exercise to the idealistic doctoral thesis candidate.
+:superscript:`Please do this for us, someone who is not us.`

-**‼** **Validators require Python ≥ 3.9,** because validators piggyback onto
+**‼** **Validators require Python ≥ 3.9.** Validators piggyback onto the
-the typing.Annotated_ class introduced with Python 3.9.0.
-Since Python 3.9.0
+typing.Annotated_ class introduced by Python 3.9.0.
+Since Python 3.9.0 also
-also deprecated most `PEP 484`_-based typing_ type hints (e.g.,
+deprecated most `PEP 484`_-compliant type hints (e.g., ``typing.List[str]``)
-``typing.List[str]``) with `PEP 585`_-based builtin type hints (e.g.,
+with equivalent `PEP 585`_-compliant type hints (e.g., ``list[str]``), this is
-``list[str]``), this is a good thing.
-No, really!
+a good thing.
+No, truly.
+We are about to convince you of something you do not
+want to be convinced of. *Watch this.*

-Regardless of whether you want validators or not, we recommend everyone migrate
+Regardless of whether you want validators or not, we advise everyone migrate
 from `PEP 484`_ to `PEP 585`_ and thus Python ≥ 3.9 as soon as feasible.
 There
-is *no* clean migration path from `PEP 484`_ to `PEP 585`_.
-Migrating means
+is *no* clean migration path from `PEP 484`_ to `PEP 585`_, because migrating
-manually refactoring imports across your codebase without regex-based global
+means manually refactoring imports across your entire codebase without
-search and replacement, because regexes fail to safely handle imports.
+regex-based global search and replacement, because imports convey
+context-sensitive semantics unintelligible to regexes.
+Migrating today means
-Migrating today will reduce the considerable cost of doing so tomorrow.
-As
+mitigating the considerable pain of doing so tomorrow.
+In `PEP 585`_, CPython_
-`PEP 585`_ cautions, CPython developers have pledged to remove most of the
-typing_ module by 2026:
+developers have pledged to remove most of the typing_ module by 2026:

     The deprecated functionality will be removed from the ``typing`` module
-    in the first Python version released 5 years after the release of
+    in **the first Python version released 5 years after the release of
-    Python 3.9.0 **[**\ *so, October 5th, 2025*\ **]**.
+    Python 3.9.0** [\ *October 5th, 2025*\ ].

 Validator Showcase
 ~~~~~~~~~~~~~~~~~~

-Real-world unboxing of beartype validators or it didn't happen.
+Let's unbox beartype validators with a sleazy slo-mo click-bait YouTube video.

+:superscript:`Just kidding!
+It's just real-world industrial-strength examples.`

 Computational Geometry
 ++++++++++++++++++++++

-Let's validate `the same two-dimensional NumPy array of floats of arbitrary precision as in the initial example above <Beartype Hints_>`__ with an efficient declarative validator avoiding the additional stack frame imposed by the functional validator in that example:
+Let's validate `the same two-dimensional NumPy array of floats of arbitrary precision as in the lead example above <Beartype Validators_>`__ with an efficient declarative validator avoiding the additional stack frame imposed by the functional validator in that example:

 .. code-block:: python

    # Import the requisite machinery.
-   import numpy as np
    from beartype import beartype
-   from beartype.vale import IsAttr, IsEqual from typing import Annotated
+   from beartype.vale import IsAttr, IsEqual from typing import Annotated import numpy as np

-   # Validator matching only two-dimensional NumPy arrays of floats of
+   # Type hint matching only two-dimensional NumPy arrays of floats of
    # arbitrary precision.
 This time, do it faster than anyone has ever
    # type-checked NumPy arrays before.
-Cue Mach 1 sonic boom, Chuck Yeager.
+(Cue sonic boom, Chuck Yeager.)
    Numpy2DFloatArray = Annotated[ndarray,
        IsAttr['ndim', IsEqual[2]] &
+       IsAttr['dtype',
-       IsAttr['dtype', IsEqual[np.float32] | IsEqual[np.float64]]
+           IsAttr['type', IsEqual[np.float32] | IsEqual[np.float64]]]
    ]

+   # Annotate @beartype-decorated callables with beartype validators.
    @beartype
    def polygon_area(polygon: Numpy2DFloatArray) -> float:
        '''
-       Area of a two-dimensional polygon of floats defined as a set of counter-clockwise points, calculated via Green's theorem ala a planimeter.
+       Area of a two-dimensional polygon of floats defined as a set of counter-clockwise points, calculated via Green's theorem.

        *Don't ask.*
        '''

        # Calculate and return the desired area.
-Just pretend we understand this.
+Pretend we understand this.
        polygon_rolled = np.roll(polygon, -1, axis=0)
        return np.abs(0.5*np.sum(
-           polygon[:,0]*polygon_rolled[:,1] - polygon_rolled[:,0]*polygon[:,1]))
+           polygon[:,0]*polygon_rolled[:,1] -
+           polygon_rolled[:,0]*polygon[:,1]))

 Trendy String Matching
 ++++++++++++++++++++++